Is It Hard to Get a Loan When Self-Employed?

 Asset-based programs typically require 25-40% down and may have higher interest rates, but they eliminate income verification entirely.
 If you have $2 million in qualified assets, you might qualify for loans up to $1-1.5 million depending on the lender's ratio requirements.

-Construction-Specific Loan Options for Self-Employed Builders
+What Are the Construction-Specific Loan Options for Self-Employed Builders?

 Beyond general self-employed loan programs, construction professionals have access to specialized financing designed for their industry.